-INTERNATIONAL BIBLE STUDENTS ASSOCIATION

-BROOKLYN, LONDON, MELBOURNE, BARMEN,

-COPENHAGEN, OREBRO, CHRISTIANIA, GENEVA.
+BROOKLYN, LONDON, MELBOURNE, BARMEN, COPENHAGEN, OREBRO, CHRISTIANIA, GENEVA

-INTRODUCTORY.
+INTRODUCTORY

 A correct understanding of the subject of this booklet is almost a necessity to Christian steadfastness.
-For centuries it has been the teaching of "orthodoxy," of all shades, that God, before creating man, had created a great abyse of fire and terrors, capable of containing all the billions of the human family which he purposed to bring into being; that this abyse he had named "hell;" and that all of the promises and threatenings of the Bible were designed to deter as many as possible (a "little flock") from such wrong-doing as would make this awful olsce their perpetual home.
+For centuries it has been the teaching of "orthodoxy" of all shades that God, before creating man, had created a great abyss of fire and terrors, capable of containing all the billions of the human family which he purposed to bring into being; that this abyss he had named "hell"; and that all of the promises and threatenings of the Bible were designed to deter as many as possible (a "little flock") from such wrong-doing as would make this awful place their perpetual home.

-As knowledge increases and superstitions fade, this numstrous view of the divine arrangement and character is losing its force; and thinking people cannot but disbelieve the legend, which used to be illustrated on the church walls in the highest degree of art and realism, samples of which are still to be seen in Europe.
-Some now claim that the place is literal, but the fire symbolic, etc., etc., while others repudiate the doctrine of "hell" in every sense and degree,
+As knowledge increases and superstitions fade, this monstrous view of the divine arrangements and character is losing its force; and thinking people cannot but reject the Legend, which use to be illustrated on the church walls in the highest degree of art and realism, samples of which are still to be seen in Europe.
+Some now claim that the place is literal, but the fire symbolic, etc., etc., while others repudiate the doctrine of "hell" in every sense and degree.

-While glad to see supersitions fall, and truer ideas of the great, and wise, and just, and loving Creator prevail, we are alarmed to notice that the tendency with all who abandon this long revered doctrine is toward doubt, skepticism, infidelity.
+While glad to see superstitions fall, and truer ideas of the great and wise, and just, and loving Creator prevail, we are alarmed to notice that the tendency with all who abandon this long revered doctrine is toward doubt, skepticism, infidelity.
 Why should this be the case, when the mind is merely being delivered from an error-do you ask?
-Because Christian people have so long been taught that the foundation for this awful blasphemy against God's character and government is deepated, and firmly fixed, in the Word of God-the Bible-and, consequently, to whatever degree their belief in "hell" is shaken, to that extent their faith in the libble, as the revelation of the true God, is shaken also-so that those who have dropped their belief in a "hell," of some kind of endless torment, are often open infidels, and scoff at Gul's Word.
+Because Christian people have so long been taught that the foundation for the awful blasphemy against God's character and government is deep laid, and firmly fixed, in the Word of God- the Bible-and, consequently, to whatever degree their belief in "hell" is shaken, to the extent their faith in the Bible, as the revelation of the true God, is shaken also;-so that those who have dropped their belief in a "hell," of some kind of endless torment, are often open infidels, and scoff at God's Word.

-Guidesi by the Lord's providence to a realization that the Bible has been standared, as well as its divine Author, and that, rightly understood, it teaches nothing on this subject derogatory to God's character our to an intelligent reason, we have attempted in this booklet to lay have the Scripture teaching on this subject, that thereby faith in God and his Word may be re-established, on a better, a reasonable foundation.
-Indeed, it is our opinion that whoever shall hereby find that his lates view rested upon human miscenceptions and misinterpretations, will, at the same time, learn to trust hereafter less to his own and other mean' imaginings, and, by faith, to group more firmly the Word of God, which is able to make wice unto advantage; and on this mission, under Gest's providence, it is sent forth.
+Guided by the Lord's providence to a realization that the Bible has been slandered, as well as its divine Author, and that, rightly understood, it teaches nothing on this subject, derogatory to God's character nor to an intelligent reason, we have attempted in this booklet to lay bare the Scripture teaching on this subject, that thereby faith in God and his Word may be reestablished, on a better, a reasonable foundation.
+Indeed it is our opinion that whoever shall thereby find that his false view rested upon human misconceptions and misinterpretations, will at the same time, learn to trust hereafter less to his own and other men's imaginings, and by faith, to grasp more firmly the Word of God, which is able to make wise unto salvation; and on this mission, under God's providence, it is sent forth.